 Birthplace: Salford, Greater Manchester, United Kingdomsee more on Hannah Smith

-Rozette Lopes-Dias Van Thyn, known as Rose Van Thyn, was a survivor of the World War II Auschwitz concentration camp in Poland, who as a naturalized United States citizen residing in Shreveport, Louisiana, was involved for three decades in education about the Holocaust. ...more on Wikipedia
+Rozette Lopes-Dias Van Thyn (September 19, 1921 – June 27, 2010), known as Rose Van Thyn, was a Holocaust survivor of the Auschwitz concentration camp during World War II in Poland.
+She became a naturalized United States citizen residing in Shreveport, Louisiana.
+In addition to raising a family and working as a professional seamstress, she was active for forty years as a Holocaust educator.
+She spoke to thousands of children in Shreveport and as an academic fellow to college students about her experiences during the Holocaust. ...more on Wikipedia

 Age: Dec. at 89 (1921-2010)